-A 30-day public review and comment period will be open March 13 and run through April 17.
-Hard copies of the Action Plan will be available for public access at two local public libraries, The Gamber Center, and City Hall locations.
-The draft Action Plan will also be available on the City's website.
-All public comments, if any, will be brought to the attention of the City Council for final consideration.
+A 30-day public review and comment period began on March 13 and ran through April 17.
+Hard copies of the Action Plan were made available for public access at two local public libraries, The Gamber Center, and City Hall locations.
+The draft Action Plan was also made available on the City's website.
+Due to the outbreak of COVID-19, City facilities closed to the public on March 24th.
+Per HUD regulations, the 30-day public comment period was reduced to not less than 5 days.
+Access to our draft plan remained available on the City's website through April 17th.
+No public comments were received by the City.